School:Education and Social Care

 Areas of Expertise: Education and teaching

-Niki leads the MA Student Affairs in Higher Education course.
+Niki teaches in the Education undergraduate and postgraduate courses.
 Her main research interest is intercultural identity negotiation during university study abroad.

-Niki teaches on the MA Student Affairs in Higher Education course, as well as modules in the MA Education and MA Early Childhood Education, MA Special Educational Needs and Disability, and MA Higher Education.
+Niki teaches on modules in the MA Education, MA Early Childhood Education, and MA Special Education Needs and Disability, as well as the BSc (Hons) Primary Education course.

-McCleeary, M. and Sol, N., under review.
+McCleeary, M., Sol, N., 2020.
 Moving through autonomy toward interdependence: a framework for examining student perceptions of development in a hybrid model study abroad program.
+Frontiers: The Interdisciplinary Journal of Study Abroad, 32(3), pp. 99-125.

 Sol, N., 2018.
 Engaging student affairs through postgraduate research.
 Conference presentation: AMOSSHE National Conference 2018: Shaping Futures.
 Liverpool, UK, 4-6 July, 2018.